Offblack/site-task/README.md

   Site Task - custom site created with GatsbyJS
 </h1>

-To check project download repository and run `npm run start` or `gatsby develop`
+To check project clone or download repository and run `npm run start` or `gatsby develop`

 ## 🚀 Quick start